urbanjost/M_intrinsics/md5/CONTINUATION.md

     &cond str'
 ```
 where things were split in two in a haphazard way as long as no spaces
-are introduced before the ending amersand and after the leading amersand
+are introduced before the ending ampersand and after the leading ampersand
 that would make the statement illegal if all appearing on one line
 (ignoring length for the moment).